-MAKESHIFT: The Art of Lisa Swerling and Ralph Lazar
+MAKESHIFT: The Art of Lisa Swerling, Ralph Lazar and Mila Lazar

 Married artists Ralph Lazar and Lisa Swerling are used to a makeshift life.
 Lisa rolls with it, Ralph tidies it up.
-At the end of a day, Ralph clears the kitchen table of his glue and cut-up pieces of painted card, so that Lisa can make supper.
-Lisa sweeps the glitter into the cracks between the floorboards, to keep Ralph happy.
+At the end of a day, Ralph clears the kitchen table of his glue and cut-up pieces of painted card, so there’s room to eat supper.
+Lisa sweeps the glitter into the cracks between the floorboards, keeping chaos at bay for another day.

-The lucky thing is, over the last 25 years, Lisa and Ralph’s life has been lived in London, the Seychelles, Paris, Oxford, Northern California, Cape Town, Botswana, Nicaragua, Mexico, and in a tent on top of many a Land Rover around Southern Africa.
+The lucky thing is, over the last 25 years, Lisa and Ralph’s life – alongside their two daughters – has been lived in London, the Seychelles, Paris, Oxford, Northern California, Cape Town, Botswana, Nicaragua, Mexico, and in a tent on top of many a Land Rover around Southern Africa.

 They’ve each made thousands of artworks over this time.
 Lisa’s are tiny – miniature worlds in sculpture boxes called Glass Cathedrals.
 They often capture just one person’s single moment, on this planet of billions.
 By contrast, Ralph’s composited paintings are large in scale and ambition, aiming to encapsulate world-changing events, and the mood of the times.